gruns/blagoblag/content/drafts/i-hope-twitter-dies.rst

 messages to whoever wants to read them -- and of course the most widely broadcast are always jokes.

+*TODO: Should I include a paragraph on why I think people like Twitter, despite all this?*

 It's for all these reasons that I hope Twitter genuinely ceases to be.
 I want a product that enables me to build and participate in communities, that encourages discussions and expressing meaningful ideas.
 Not one that